9 Days, 8 Nights

 Accommodation: No Accommodation

-Arusha is referred to as the entry point to the northern safari circuit and provides a warm welcome to the colorful culture of the area and its rich environment.
-Rest in Under the Shade, a small lodge in ford of acacia trees, and a cool resting-place after your flight.
+Arusha is known as the northern safari circuit’s entry point, and it welcomes visitors to the area’s vibrant culture and diverse environment.
+Rest in Under the Shade, a small lodge in an acacia tree ford that provides a cool resting place after your flight.

-Spend the afternoon in local time; either take a stroll through the gardens of the lodge or have a light meal of fresh Tanzanian produce.
-This pre-acclimatization period is essential, as you are able to adapt to the elevation and be ready to experience the fun to come, as well as get advice on what to observe in the parks through your guide as to the seasonal movements of the animals depending on the rain patterns.
+Spend the afternoon in local time, either strolling through the lodge’s gardens or enjoying a light meal of fresh Tanzanian produce.
+This pre-acclimatization period is critical because it allows you to adjust to the elevation and be prepared for the fun that awaits you, as well as receive advice from your guide on what to look for in the parks, such as seasonal movements of animals based on rainfall patterns.

 Accommodation: Under the shade